urwrstkn8mare/galaxy-integration-steam/README.md

 We aren't ready to publish this project to Galaxy just yet.
 We have the tools to do so, but the code is not stable enough for us to consider that just yet.

 In the meantime, we've provided a simplified version of the developer install process that only does the bare minimum to install the plugin.
 There are only a few commands you need to run, but if you want to know what they do, they are documented above each command.
 A tl;dr: version is below it.
 Please do the following:
+* Download or clone this repo.
+If you download a zip, make sure to extract it.
+You need to be in the main directory for this to work.
 * Download Python 3.7.9 32-bit.
 If you have another version of python installed, make sure `install py` is checked.
 This makes it easier to select which version of python you are using and we need our virtual environment in 3.7.9.
 Also, make sure you have the setting that adds python to the path environmental variable checked (windows).
 These should be the default, but make sure anyway.
 * Create a new virtual env:
     - If you only have python 3.7.9<br/>